Charter Schools: Are They Effective?

-The evaluation was based on an experimental design whereby applicants are assigned by lottery to groups that are either admitted or not admitted to the school.
+The evaluation was based on an experimental design in which applicants were assigned by lottery to groups that were either admitted or not admitted to the schools.
 The evaluation included the following components:

-- Selection and recruitment of 36 charter middle schools.
-To be eligible for the study, the schools had to have been operating for at least two years and had to be oversubscribed—that is, to have more applicants than spots available at the school.
-Schools were selected for the study from 15 states covering a broad geographic area and with laws that vary in the degree of autonomy offered to charter schools.
+- Selection and recruitment of 36 charter middle schools from 15 states covering a broad geographic area and with laws that varied in the degree of autonomy offered to charter schools.

-- We found that, on average, charter schools had no significant impacts on student achievement in math and reading.
+- On average, charter schools had no significant impacts on student achievement in math and reading.

-- Impacts on measures of both student and parent satisfaction were statistically significant.
+- Impacts on measures of both student and parent satisfaction were positive and statistically significant.

-- We found that charter school impacts varied widely across schools.
+- Charter school impacts varied widely across schools.

 - Impacts were most positive among schools in large, urban areas and among those serving the most disadvantaged students.